 This one may seem obvious, but no fancy online research tool is a substitute for actually using the website that most buyers begin their customer journey with….Google Search!
 It helps if you try to get into the mindset of a potential buyer.
 What might they search for first?
 You can also use the tools and other advanced search features to find the information most relevant to your search intent.

-Google creates SERPs, (Search Engine Results Pages) to quickly help people find answers.
-One example of these SERPS is “People also ask”.
+Google creates SERP, (Search Engine Results Page) features to quickly help people find answers.
+One example of these SERP features is “People also ask”.

 Quora is a forum where real people ask and answer questions.
 This is a great place to spend time reading through and getting in touch with what people are really thinking.
 The site is laden with opinions, and you can even hop with answers that could lead people to your website.